skerkour/kerkour.com/content/blog/bloom-whats-next.md

 It's not a question, but you are right.

-Providing the same services as internet giants (or NextCloud, or others...) is just a side effect of our mission: **Empowering the world with open technologies**.
+Providing the same services as internet giants (or *NextCloud*, or others...) is just a side effect of our mission: **Empowering the world with open technologies**.
 If tomorrow the world need open source tractors or an open source electric bike, we will build it.

 We've dared the big G comparison because we have a plan to have the same impact on the world, nothing less.

+Big players have missed the free and open source software to build a sustainable future, and use it as a <a href="https://www.joelonsoftware.com/2002/06/12/strategy-letter-v/" target="_blank" rel="noopener">strategic asset</a>.
+We will fix it.

 <a href="/blog/the-just-cause-and-the-infinite-game" target="_blank" rel="noopener">We are playing the infinite game</a>.